 - This mechanism allows less flexibility when designing the research

-- The student cannot continue the project for higher studies
+- The student cannot continue the project for higher-level studies

-- The student will also miss out on the education experience of developing a human subject research protocol and participating in the review process
+- The student will also miss out on the educational experience of developing a human subject research protocol and participating in the review process

-- The student receives a first hand experience of the IRB process
+- The student receives first-hand experience regarding the IRB process

-- Provision to carry the study to be part of future research ventures - like thesis, dissertation, request funding, etc.
+- Provision for further utilization of the study as a part of future research ventures (e.g., thesis, dissertation, request funding)

 - A clear direction may not be available - the regulatory conditions can often be study-specific

-The Office of Compliance recognizes that is very challenging and stressful, especially for new students, to navigate through all the rules and regulations to determine what type of application one is required to fill.
-The subsequent sections are expected to assist the students who wish to submit their own IRB proposals by describing a work flow that has successfully helped many researchers to turn in clear research protocols.
+The Office of Research Compliance recognizes that it can be very challenging, especially for new students, to navigate through the rules and regulations to determine what type of application one is required to complete.
+The following sections are intended to assist students who wish to submit their own IRB proposals by detailing a workflow that has successfully helped many researchers to submit clear research protocols.